Preventing AI Hallucinations in Customer Support

 7. Regular Testing

-- Made-up features: "Does the Pro plan include X?" (when X doesn't exist)
+- Made-up features: "Does the Pro plan include X?" (where X doesn't exist)

 - Edge cases: Ambiguous questions that might prompt guessing